 The data collection and submission report templates required from life sciences companies were finalized in May 2013.
-The actual Sunshine Act financial transparency data will be made publicly available on September 20, 2014 and on June 30 in future years, most likely via links from the CMS website.
+The actual Sunshine Act financial transparency data will be made publicly available on September 30, 2014 and on June 30 in future years.